Actor Pipeline Builder — Validate Multi-Actor Workflows avatar

 • Use the full actor identifier — always use username/actor-name format (e.g., ryanclinton/website-contact-scraper), not just the actor name.
 The actor lookup will fail without the username prefix.

-• Check field names against actor schemas first — use Schema Registry or Schema Diff to confirm the exact field names before building the pipeline.
+• Check field names against actor schemas first — confirm the exact field names from each actor's declared input and dataset schema before building the pipeline.

 • Start with 2 stages — validate the core connection first, then extend to 3 or 4 stages once the first pair validates cleanly.